Organique0/text-to-speech-test/README.md

 A concept of an component that converts text to speech using AI from the Elevenlabs API.

+Files can be stored localy or hosted on AWS.

 Could be later implemented in to a real app.

 Author: @leonvanzyl
 Link: https://www.youtube.com/watch?v=uhqJvIUES7k